oguztoy8/ML-LLM-FastAPI-PSQL/README.md

 ## Important: Train the ML Models First (Required)

 This repository expects pre-trained `.pkl` files to exist under `saved_models/`.
-Before you run the API, you **must** train the models so the application can load the `.pkl` artifacts at startup/runtime.
+Before running the API, you **must** train the models so the application can load the `.pkl` artifacts at runtime.

 Training scripts:
 - `train_iris_model.py`